 Generally speaking, if you mostly work with materials that are 1” or thicker, you’ll get better mileage and results from the stronger Festool Domino XL technology with its longer tenons and expanded range.
 Fine cabinetry and other projects that work with thinner materials will benefit more from the maneuverability and ease of use of a lighter machine in the DF 500.

 2. What are the best Festool Domino tips and tricks?

-- Try gripping from the back, near the power cord, and use a slow, even pace until you’re acclimated to the high-end performance of the Festool Domino XL and DF 500, this will allow you to plunge into your material with less chance of tipping the cutter out of plane.
-It’s a good idea to lightly sand a handful of extra dominoes to use for test fits.
-These looser dominoes will save you time and effort pulling tight-fit pieces apart over and over again.
+- Try gripping from the back, near the power cord, and use a slow, even pace until it acclimates to the high-end performance of the Festool Domino XL and DF 500.
+This method will allow you to plunge into your material with less chance of tipping the cutter out of the plane.
+It’s a good idea to sand a handful of extra dominoes for test fits lightly.
+These looser dominoes will save you time and effort pulling tight-fit pieces apart repeatedly.

-- Always maintain steady pressure with a hand on the flip down fence to, again, avoid tipping the cutter out of plane.
+- Always maintain steady pressure with a hand on the flip-down fence to avoid tipping the cutter out of the plane again.

-- Be sure to mark the face of your material so you are sure the height on the thickness of your material is consistent.
-You don’t always have to be centered in the material but you do need to be consistent for perfect flush alignment.
+- Be sure to mark the face of your material, so you are sure the height on the thickness of your material is consistent.
+You don’t always have to be centered in the material but must be consistent for perfect flush alignment.

 Looking for more?
 Here are some videos we assembled with helpful tips for specific joinery project ideas with the Domino.

 3. Which Festool Domino accessories are worth it?

 There are many excellent options, but we highly recommend the products below.
 Many of our customers have found these Festool Domino accessories to be the most useful when expanding their workshop:

 - Spare Domino XL cutters